Women and government in Australia: Local government

 Grace Benny, the first woman elected to a local government authority in Australia.

 The first woman elected to a local government authority in Australia was Grace Benny, who was elected to the Brighton Council in South Australia in 1919.
 In 1920 Mary Rogers was elected to Richmond City Council, Victoria and Elizabeth Clapham was elected to Western Australia's Cottesloe Municipal Council.
 Queensland's first female councillor was Dr Ellen Kent-Hughes, elected to Kingaroy Shire Council in 1923.
 New South Wales' first female alderman was Lilian Fowler, elected in 1928 to Newtown Municipal Council; she was later to become Australia's first woman mayor.
-Dorothy Edwards, Tasmania's first female alderman, was elected to Launceston City Council in 1950 and became the first female mayor of an Australian city in 1955.
+Gladys Boniwell was Tasmania's first female alderman, elected to Glenorchy City Council in 1947.
+Dorothy Edwards was elected to Launceston City Council in 1949 and became the first female mayor of an Australian city in 1955.

 Australia's first female lord mayor, Joy Cummings, was elected to Newcastle City Council in 1974.

 In 1951 the Australian Local Government Women's Association (ALGWA) was formed.
 The ALGWA is an association of local government women helping other women to join them.

 In 1975 Western Australia and the Northern Territory elected their first women mayors, Councillor Evelyn H. Parker of the City of Subiaco and Dr Ella Stack of the City of Darwin respectively.

 In the 1980s women began to hold the position of Lord Mayor in the capital cities for the first time, including: